Coherence for adjunctions in a $4$-category: Background

 \subsection{Strict $n$-categories}

 We think of a strict $n$-category as an algebra over a certain monad on the category of $n$-globular sets.
-This is the monad defined in \cite{OperadsCats}, Chapter 8.
+This is the monad defined in \cite[Chapter 8]{operads_cats}.
 Alternatively one can think of a strict $n$-category as a category enriched in strict $(n-1)$-categories with the cartesian product.
+We use $\CC_k$ to denote the set of $k$-morphisms in the $n$-category $\CC$.
+We denote the $k$-fold identity morphism on some $m$-morphism $f$ by $\id^{(k)}_f\in\CC_{m+k}$.
+A \textbf{full $n$-subcategory} of an $n$-category $\CC$ is an $n$-subcategory $\DD\subset\CC$ such that $\DD(x,y)=\CC(x,y)$ as $(n-1)$-categories, for any objects $x,y\in\CC_0$.